jrnl-org/jrnl/docs/usage.md

 arguments are mutually exclusive (i.e., you can only specify one way to display or export your journal at a time).

+For a list of commands, enter `jrnl --help`.

 ## Composing Entries ##

 Composing mode is entered by either starting `jrnl` without any arguments --